Sajjad1007/A02-Kids-School/readme.md

 - **Logo and Site Name**: Positioned at the left.
 - **Colorful Navigation Links**: Three links are centered for easy navigation.
-- **Contact Button**: button at the right to encourage user interaction.
+- **Contact Button**: Button at the right to encourage user interaction.
 - **Mobile Responsiveness**:
   - Displays only the logo at the left and a menu bar at the right.
   - Other elements of the navbar will be hidden for a cleaner mobile experience.